 Round 2 – Category Winners

 Four high school students and three middle school students will be chosen from across all submissions as the winners of each category.
 These winners are determined by Holocaust Center of Pittsburgh judging panels.
 Each winner will receive a cash prize of $100 and an award certificate.
+Category winners are announced in April.

 Round 3 – Grand Prize Winner